Gold may hit $2000, end long bull-run, says GFMS

 JEWELLERS, CENTRAL BANKS

-GFMS expects jewellery demand to soften by 3.1 percent in the first six months of 2012 to 1,027 tonnes, in line with a 2.2 percent decline in overall demand to 2,199 tonnes.
+GFMS expects jewelry demand to soften by 3.1 percent in the first six months of 2012 to 1,027 tonnes, in line with a 2.2 percent decline in overall demand to 2,199 tonnes.

 Most of this decline will likely be due to softer demand from India, still the world's biggest bullion buyer.
 The gold market is moving into a less auspicious year, GFMS said, and rupee weakness has tended to negate dollar gold's declines.